How to Answer “Why Should We Hire You?” — Ditch the Clichés, Use This Framework

 The Question That Separates the Hired From the Hopeful

 “Why should we hire you?” sounds like a simple question.
 But it’s one of the most strategically loaded in any interview.
 It’s not asking you to brag — it’s asking you to prove fit with precision.
+Once you feel ready, browse relevant roles on LinkedIn Jobs India and apply the same preparation to real openings.

 Most candidates respond with generic lines: “I’m a hardworking, fast learner with good communication skills.”
 Every candidate says that.
 It means nothing.
 A 2025 Shine.com India survey found that 78% of interviewers find generic answers to this question “unhelpful” in their evaluation.